PeterKamphuis/pyHIARD/docs/source/advanced.rst

       -Casa_Sim: CASA's simulation method is used to invert the initial artificial galaxy to the uv-plane and then converted back to the image plane and cleaned

-      -Tres: Mix the the three corruption methods 1 uncorrupted, 1 Gaussian corrupted and 1 CASA corrupted.
+      -Tres: Mix the the three corruption methods.
+If set pyHIARD produces three Gaussian corrupted galaxies, one uncorrupted, and one Casa corrupted galaxy.

       -Casa_5: As CASA's simulation method is is expensive this option allows the user to only simulate every fifth artificial galaxy.